Where Have All Our Wildflowers Gone?

 In 2012, Plantlife published a report called Our Vanishing Flora, highlighting the loss of wildflowers across Great Britain since the Coronation.
 Plantlife's Patron, HRH The Prince of Wales, called for the creation of new wild flower meadows in his foreword for the report.
 He wanted at least one in every county, to celebrate the 60th anniversary of the Coronation.
-Currently there are 149 Coronation Meadows.
+Currently there are 149 Coronation Meadows, 90 of which are new meadows created through the Coronation Meadows Project.

 According to experts, the UK’s meadow flower species have decreased by 97% since the 1930s, so there has never been a better time to begin creating your own wildflower areas and to help halt the rapid decline of our native wildflowers.